 - 2. Establish group cohesion through participation in Association events, station to station drills and family activities. - Officer/Firefighter communication is a critical component to the right message being delivered.
 The grapevine/rumor mill must be addressed at every drill/meeting with the simple question of "what have you been hearing?" - Opinion sharing must be encouraged at group events and misinformation corrected immediately for improved knowledge overall. - 3.
-Utilize the most appropriate means of communicating based on the message, audience, importance and timeliness. - Face to Face, Email, Text, ISPY, Facebook, All Fired Up Newsletter, Flyers, Meeting Minutes, Association Meetings are all currently used to communicate with members. - Communication platforms are not one size fits all, to be effective the District must find out individually what method works best for each member. - Research feasibility of improving communication through a message board ap or scrolling message boards in all stations. - 4.
-Ensure full time members are supporting on-call member operations, post daily training schedule so on-call members can join, more involvement and better understanding of roles by all. - B. Develop and highlight Department culture to promote, reward and evaluate the elements of PRIDE across the District as it directly relates to every member understanding and supporting our mission of preserving and protecting life then property. - 1.
+Utilize the most appropriate means of communicating based on the message, audience, importance and timeliness. - Face to Face, Email, Text, ISPY, Facebook, All Fired Up Newsletter, Flyers, Meeting Minutes, Association Meetings are all currently used to communicate with members. - Communication platforms are not one size fits all, to be effective the District must find out individually what method works best for each member. - Improve communication through the use of electronic station message boards. - 4.
+Ensure fulltime members are supporting on-call member operations, post daily training schedule so on-call members can join, more involvement and better understanding of roles by all. - B. Develop and highlight Department culture to promote, reward and evaluate the elements of PRIDE across the District as it directly relates to every member understanding and supporting our Mission of preserving and protecting life then property. - 1.
 Professionalism- attitude, training, no excuses we do our best. - Apply structure to all aspects of the Department to encourage a culture of professionalism where it is about the job getting done not who does it. - 2.
 Respect- the job, each other and those we serve. - Respect each other's time, start drills on time and give 100% effort to ensure we are not wasting members time.
 Communicate effectively, treat others as they want to be treated. - 3.
 Integrity- trustworthy, hold each other to higher standards. - Support each other, build each other up, not talking about others behind their backs, if you have a problem say it or let it go, don't bring it up months later. - 4.
-Dedication- be there, be trained and help out. - Ensure all members understand our mission and maintain their basic training to support the mission.
-Members must be active and responding regularly for our mission to be successful. - 5.
+Dedication- be there, be trained and help out. - Ensure all members understand our Mission and maintain their basic training to support the Mission.
+Members must be active and responding regularly for our Mission to be successful. - 5.
 Empowered- if it's legal ethical and the right thing to do, we do it.

 - Seek out opportunities to make a difference in the community and for our customers based on the preservation and protecting of life then property. - 6.
 Promote a culture of belonging through esteem in PRIDE.
 Motivate each other to live the culture of mission first.
-Truly be a brother/sisterhood where members all work together for the common good.
+Truly be a brother/sisterhood where members all work together for the common good. - 7.
+Encourage station pride through personalization and customization where possible at the station level.